Leafwing-Studios/fop-rules/docs/rules/scenes/deals-and-ideals.md

 Suppose that the miner’s ideals are [4,3,2,1,0] in the standard alphabetical order.
 The value of 4 in Equality is higher than his value of 1 in Liberty, so we add 4 to the morality of the deal.
 However, he has a value of 3 in Harmony (which is higher than his value of 0 in Progress), so we subtract 3 from the morality of the deal.
 The final morality assessment is thus 1, reflecting his mixed feelings about the righteousness of the plan.
 </div>

-Ideals reflect the NPC’s moral values: their willingness to help out because it’s the right thing to do, or refuse to help because it would be wrong to do so.
-In Fonts of Power, there are five **core ideals** that both players and NPCs follow to some degree: Equality, Harmony, Integrity, Liberty, and Progress.
-These are detailed in the Attributes and Ideals chapter of this book.

-Different people care about these ideals to different degrees, based on the values of their culture and their own sense of morality.
-Each ideal is measured by a score between 0 and 5 (inclusive), reflecting the degree to which the character cares about that ideal.
-Most people are neither terribly moral nor selfish, and so their ideals sum to 10.
-The ideals of particularly selfish characters may sum to 5, and the ideals of a particularly self-sacrificing character may sum to 15.
-For most NPCs you might create, beginning with a value of 2 in each ideal is a great starting point.

 When the player characters propose a plan that either promotes or runs against these ideals, the morality of the deal changes from 0.
 If a plan significantly improves things along at least one of these ideals, select the relevant ideal that the NPC cares about the most and add its value to the morality score for this deal.
 If a plan significantly worsens things along at least one of these ideals,  select the relevant ideal that the NPC cares about the most and subtract its value to the morality score for this deal.
 Only one ideal in each direction matters for computing the morality of a deal, but both directions may be in play at a time.